-Advertising that is immersed in the nature of a particular medium so that it does not act as advertising.
+Advertising is immersed in the nature of a particular medium so that it does not act as advertising.

 For example, you are now hiring a well-known YouTuber to advertise some anti-dandruff shampoo.

-It would be non-native for that someone to appear nicely dressed in front of the camera, with make-up on, with studio light and say like a robot: “Hi, I would like to recommend this new shampoo that removes up to 99% of dandruff, it can be found in all pharmacies. ” His followers would react with comments “HORROR”, “FAKE”, “KILL YOURSELF” and the like, and you would have no effect.
+It would be non-native for that someone to appear nicely dressed in front of the camera, with make-up on, with studio light, and say like a robot: “Hi, I would like to recommend this new shampoo that removes up to 99% of dandruff, it can be found in all pharmacies. ” His followers would react with comments “HORROR”, “FAKE”, “KILL YOURSELF” and the like, and you would have no effect.

-Native would be for that someone to show up in his pyjamas in his bedroom and say “Hi, how are you, what’s up… here today they squeezed me to try this shampoo which is supposedly anti-dandruff… I was a little sceptical but said come on… and really is good I can tell you, it didn’t burn my head like when I use Head and Shoulders or something like that trash… I understand that there are better ones but they are terribly expensive, and this one is only $3.66, there are some combinations of herbs inside… all in all ok its shampoo, if you want something for a class above the industrial ones to check this…. and let’s move on now, we’ll talk about today…
+Native would be for that someone to show up in his pajamas in his bedroom and say “Hi, how are you, what’s up… here today they squeezed me to try this shampoo which is supposedly anti-dandruff… I was a little skeptical but said come on… and really is good I can tell you, it didn’t burn my head like when I use Head and Shoulders or something like that trash… I understand that there are better ones but they are terribly expensive, and this one is only $3.66, there are some combinations of herbs inside… all in all ok is shampoo, if you want something for a class above the industrial ones to check this…. and let’s move on now, we’ll talk about today…